nng68/StarPakBrowser/README.md

 Right click and select this app from folder,after that you can double-click the pak file to open it.
 ![](https://github.com/nng68/StarPakBrowser/blob/master/screenshots/pakopen1.png)
 ![](https://github.com/nng68/StarPakBrowser/blob/master/screenshots/pakopen2.png)
-* Right click on items unpack selected to the specified folder.
+* Right click on items unpack selected items to the specified folder.
 Double click the item to temporarily open the file
 ![](https://github.com/nng68/StarPakBrowser/blob/master/screenshots/rightclickpackselected.png)
 * Pack a folder to a starbound pak file.